liatrio/backstage-plugin-autogov/README.md

        maxReleasesResults: 5
    ```

+   > for configuration explanation and options see [Additional Configuration Options](#additional-configuration-options)

-1. Update GitHub integration if you have one
+2. Update GitHub integration if you have one

    ```yaml
    github: